thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/shared-subscriptions.md

 {:toc}

 Shared subscriptions are an advanced capability introduced in MQTT v5 that has been widely anticipated by users.
-While ThingsBoard MQTT Broker does not restrict its usage to MQTT v5 clients exclusively, clients with any protocol version can leverage this feature.
+While TBMQ does not restrict its usage to MQTT v5 clients exclusively, clients with any protocol version can leverage this feature.
 The official [documentation](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_Toc3901250) offers comprehensive details on shared subscriptions, and this tutorial will focus on the fundamental aspects of this functionality.
 By understanding and exploring shared subscriptions, users can harness the full potential of this powerful feature in their MQTT interactions.